amrtarek1003/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is the Second task of C programming languaga
+Feeling pretty well

-1- 0-positive_or_negative.c	Taking the source code of a program that generate a random number each time its execute
+Secong task in alx Software Engineering Program and this is second task for C programming language